 Academic expertise on key foreign- and security-policy issues is concentrated in Hamburg, Steinmeier said, highlighting the particular importance of the GIGA’s research: “The value of regional studies, as undertaken by the GIGA on Africa, Latin America, Asia, and the Middle East, must gain in importance in academia, research, and practice.”

 The minister also noted his support for the approach formulated by GIGA president Prof. Amrita Narlikar, which proposes moving away from Western-centric methods and theoretical approaches towards truly global ones – in the practical sphere of foreign policy as well.

 The highlight of the evening was the foreign minister’s announcement that Germany will again apply for a seat on the UN Security Council, for the years 2019–2020.
 “Our campaign starts today and will ramp up this fall,” said Steinmeier.

-The event, organised by the GIGA German Institute of Global and Area Studies, drew more than 400 guests from politics, academia, the media, the non-profit sector, business, and the general public to Hamburg City Hall.
+The event, organised by the German Institute for Global and Area Studies (GIGA), drew more than 400 guests from politics, academia, the media, the non-profit sector, business, and the general public to Hamburg City Hall.
 The GIGA is an independent research institute which provides policy advice to the Federal Foreign Office.
 Through the GIGA Distinguished Speaker Lecture Series, it brings the best and brightest minds in academia and policy to Hamburg from all over the world to stimulate public exchange on key global developments.
 The next lecture will be held in September.